CtrlK

 Suggestions

-Replace the placeholder text with specific concrete actions the skill performs (e.g., 'Detects and analyzes prompt injection attempts in user inputs').
+Replace the entire description with concrete actions the skill performs, e.g., 'Detects and sanitizes prompt injection attempts in user inputs' or whatever the actual capability is.

 DimensionReasoningScore